 Virtual Colonoscopy for Colorectal Cancer Screening

-Virtual colonoscopy is a procedure that is done to look for small polyps or other
+Virtual colonoscopy is a test that's used to look for polyps or other growths inside

 Virtual colonoscopy is also called CT colonography.
 CT stands for computed tomography.

 Colon cancer is a common cancer in men and women.
-The reason for virtual colonoscopy
+Virtual colonoscopy can be used

-is to find colon cancer at an early stage when it can be treated more easily.
-Regular
+to find colon cancer at an early stage–when it's small and can be easier to treat.

 A regular colonoscopy is also used to screen for colon cancer.
-A long, flexible, lighted scope
+For this test, a long,

-the rectum and up into the colon.
-This lets the healthcare provider look at the colon directly and remove any polyps that are there.
+the rectum and slid up into the colon.
+This lets the healthcare provider look right

+at the colon wall and remove any polyps that are found.
 Colon polyps that are found

-by virtual colonoscopy can be removed with regular colonoscopy before
+by virtual colonoscopy cannot be removed during the test.
+A regular colonoscopy must

 Virtual colonoscopy has some benefits over regular colonoscopy:

-It poses less risk of harming the large intestine.
+There's less risk of damaging the large intestine.

-It may be used for some people who are not be able to have regular colonoscopy.
-In
+Virtual colonoscopy might be used if you're not able to have regular colonoscopy.

 or breathing problems.